We have updated this policy to reflect changes in data protection law. This policy was last updated 1 June 2023.

 If one of our subsidiaries (or another entity) is the relevant controller, this will be explained where appropriate.

 We obtain information about you in the following ways:

 Information you give us directly

 Information you give us indirectly

 When you visit this website

 What type of information is collected from you?

-The information we collect, store and use from you may depend on the relationship you have with Age International .
+The information we collect, store and use from you may depend on the relationship you have with Age UK and/or one of our trading and charitable subsidiaries.
 This might include: